pimbrouwers/pimbrouwersdotcom/posts/2018-09-11-hmac-authentication.md

 # HMAC Authentication: Better protection for your API

-Building web software today is all about API's (application programming interface's).
-Whether your implementing your own microservice architecture or integrating with other platforms, there's just no way around it.
-And this is a good thing.

-* * *

-<small class="muted monospace">SEPTEMBER 11, 2018</small>

 For the non-technical, an API is essentially a layer in front of your information that is designed to be computer-readable.
 If it could talk it would say, "this is the data I have to offer and this is what it looks like".
 Establishing a data contract of sorts.

+* * *

+<small class="muted monospace">SEPTEMBER 11, 2018</small>

-It is meant to be generic enough that the consumers (other software applications) don't need to know anything beyond the data format to consume it (this is not unlike HTTP itself, more on that another time).
+API's are meant to be generic enough that the consumers, other software applications, don't need to know anything beyond the data format to consume it (not unlike HTTP itself, more on that another time).
 This means that the underlying API code could theoretically change at anytime without disrupting service, so long as the data contract is still met.

 Still with me?